barrycug/ceramic/README.txt

 This is a configuration file and a script which builds an MBTiles tileset database for the state of California.
-Tile data is compressed with gzip, so the "format" metadata value will be written as "js.gz".
+Tile data is compressed with zlib, so the "format" metadata value will be written as "js.deflate".

-The script assumes that planet data has been imported with osm2pgsql, and that coastline data is available in a "coastlines" table.
+The script assumes that planet data has been imported with osm2pgsql using the --hstore-all option, and that coastline data is available in a "coastlines" table.

 Coastline data may be imported as follows: